 The School of Psychology also benefits from a team of multi-disciplinary lecturers who bring a wealth of academic and practitioner experience with them.
 You will meet our amazing team across your learning journey.

-Welcome to the School of Psychology and Social Science!
+Welcome to the Institute of Foundation Studies and the School of Psychology!

 BPS Accreditation

 The British Psychological Society